Skip to Content

 Riley embraces an empathetic, client-centered approach to help her clients navigate what can often be some of the most challenging moments of their lives.

-Prior to joining the firm, Riley clerked for Alaska Superior Court Judge Amy Mead.
-She graduated cum laude from the University of Wisconsin Law School, interned with Wisconsin Supreme Court Justice Rebecca Dallet, and served as a Managing Editor of the Wisconsin Law Review, as a clinical student in the school’s Eviction Defense Clinic, and as co-president of the Queer Law Students Association.
+Prior to joining the firm, Riley clerked for Alaska Superior Court Judge Amy Mead; interned with Wisconsin Supreme Court Justice Rebecca Dallet; and served as a Managing Editor of the Wisconsin Law Review, as a clinical student in the school’s Eviction Defense Clinic, and as co-president of the Queer Law Students Association.
+Riley graduated cum laude from the University of Wisconsin Law School.

 Throughout her career, Riley has held various retail and customer service positions, and worked in local government, in rural civil legal aid, and at a prominent New York law firm.